sholtomaud/phd/Literature Review/litrev.md

 Whilst the domain of interest for this research is initially limited to water, there are downstream effects of water risks.
 For example, a compliance failure in with respects to water may have a financial impact on a CSG company, thus representing a financial risk.
 Hence, methods applied in environmental policy might be concerned with hazard impact minimisation [@ferguson_risk_1998], aerospace and systems engineering with fault hazards  [@stamatelatosmichael_probabilistic_2011, @stamatelatos_fault_2002], or financial engineering might be concerned with risks to cashflow and Net Present Value [@lehner_finance_2014, @brandimarte_handbook_2014].

-At the legislative level, Randall proposed a model called the screening, pre-release testing and post-release surveillance (STS) model.
+At the legislative level, Randall proposed a model called the screening, pre-release testing and post-release surveillance (STS) model [@randall_coal_2012].
 Randall's model includes a depiction of the precautionary principle whereby at any phase, prohibition can apply to stop operations due to significant risk.
 Within the HRF, the precautionary principle in conjunction with adaptive management is part of a hierarchy of risk control measures that apply to all aspects of the development of natural gas from coals seams.

 The type of risk model given by Randall forms the basis of what is called *Adaptive Risk Management* (ARM).
 As noted in the HRF, Queensland applies an adaptive management approach for environmental policy [@scer_national_2013].
 Whilst it might be pragmatic to focus on the application of risk within the Queensland Groundwater CSG literature, the approach taken here is to review some aspects of other approaches with aim of potential novel integration in forthcoming works.